openid/federation-wallet/README.md

 ## Builds

+The latest released draft of the specification is available at [https://openid.net/specs/openid-federation-wallet-1_0.html](https://openid.net/specs/openid-federation-wallet-1_0.html).

 Previews for each branch are automatically built and published.
 You can view the preview of the main branch at [https://openid.github.io/federation-wallet/main.html](https://openid.github.io/federation-wallet/main.html).
 Other branches are built and deployed as well, using the branch name as the html filename, as shown below: